 Follow the example below to convert the IP addresses to binary numbers.
-Use the calculator on the computer for conversion.
-The calculator can be found under this path: Start > All Programs > Accessories > Calculator.
-For Windows XP and Windows Vista, click View on the calculator and click Scientific.
-For Windows 7 and Windows 8, click View on the calculator and click Programmer.
-Then follow the steps in the following example to convert the IP addresses.
+Use the calculator on the computer for conversion: Start > All Programs > Accessories > Calculator.

+- Windows 7/8: Click View on the calculator and click Programmer. - Windows 10/11: Click on the menu button \equiv and select Programmer.